PopoTeaTree/SCBPartyWebApp/README.md

 - After joining, do not forget to refreash page. there are some time problem with refreach process.

 ## P.S.
-This project use localhost both of frontend and backend, so there have a problem with Cross-Origin.
-Don't forget to disable this.
+This project use localhost both of frontend and backend, so there have a problem with Cross-Origin. ### Don't forget to disable Cross-Origin.

 # Getting Started with Create React App